emeric-martineau/d-sh-applications/README.md

-# d-sh-applications
+This repository contains all applications for use with [D-SH](https://github.com/bubulemaster/d-sh).

-All applications for use with D-SH
+Only available with Ubuntu 18.04.